Gonzo-source/GonzoEng/README.md

 # Hi there, I'm Gonzo 👋

-I'm an electrical engineering student
+I'm an electrical engineering major * zap* * zap*

-- 🌱 I’m currently learning...
-PCBs and soldering
-- 💬 Ask me about...
-Anything on my tech stack!
-- 📫 How to reach me: Don't
-- 😄 Pronouns: He/Him

 <br />

 ## 🛠️ My Tech Stack

-This stack represents my diverse experience, spanning web development, systems programming, scripting, and automation.
+I'm just doing stuff with this and learning more.

 <p align="left">
   <a href="https://skillicons.dev">